Guidance issued by the Welsh Ministers under regulation 16 of the Health Protection (Coronavirus Restrictions) (No. 5) (Wales) Regulations 2020.

 Another reasonable measure is:

-Whether this measure is one that is “reasonable” and is, therefore, one that must be taken depends on the extent to which people who don’t know each other may interact on the premises and whether there is a risk of close interaction.
+Whether this measure is one that is “reasonable” and is, therefore, one that must be taken will depend on the circumstances, including how much people who don’t know each other mix on the premises.
+It may also depend on whether there is a risk of them coming into close contact with each other.
 (See “Who does this apply to?” below).

-By adhering to these Regulations by undertaking reasonable measures to maintain records of staff, customers and visitors, and sharing these with the NHS Wales Test, Trace, Protect service when requested, you will help to identify people who may have been exposed to the virus and are asymptomatic (i.e. are not yet displaying symptoms).
+By adhering to these Regulations you will help to identify people who may have been exposed to the virus.
 Containing outbreaks is crucial to reducing the spread of coronavirus, protecting the NHS in Wales and saving lives.
 This will support the country in returning to, and maintaining, a more normal way of life.

 Who does this guidance apply to?

 There is a higher risk of spreading coronavirus in some sectors.
-This is because staff, customers and visitors will spend a longer time on these premises than in other surroundings and potentially come into close contact with people outside of their household (or extended household if they have formed one).
+This is because people will spend a longer time on these premises than in other surroundings.
+They may then come into close contact with people outside of their household (or extended household if they have formed one).

-- hospitality, including pubs, bars, restaurants and cafes.
+- hospitality venues, including pubs, bars, restaurants and cafes

 - bingo halls

-On that basis, collecting and retaining contact information for 21 days is a legal requirement in these cases.
-There may be exceptional circumstances where the information may be required to be kept for a longer period, e.g. where police ask for information 20 days after collection.
+These business must ensure they are collecting and keeping contact information for 21 days where it is reasonable to do so.
+There may be exceptional circumstances where the information must be kept for a longer period.
+An example of this is, where police ask for information 20 days after collection.

-Businesses and premises are required to take reasonable measures to ensure the contact information they collect is accurate.
-Customers will need to provide verification of their name when filling in contact details.
-Methods of verification may vary but might for example include drivers licence, bank or credit cards.
+Contact information collected must be accurate.
+There must be reasonable measures in place to ensure this is the case.
+Customers will need to provide proof of their name when filling in contact details.
+Types of proof could include, for example, drivers licence, bank or credit cards.

-Retail premises are not generally required to collect contact information as the focus is on higher risk settings where they may be close interaction between staff, customers and visitors over a sustained period of time.
+Retail premises are not generally required to collect contact information.
+The focus is on higher risk settings where close interaction between people over a sustained period of time is more likely.
 Tourism accommodation providers collect visitor data through bookings, as a matter of course.

 What happens if this information is not collected and retained?